gdelmas/nano-amd/README.md

 ## Resolver (for bundling)
 The resolver presumes that all JavaScript modules have been concatenated into one single file.
 Two additional scripts have to be concatenated before and after the module `define` part.
 Please use your favorite tool to do this.
+When installed from NPM the resolver can be found at this path: `node_modules/NanoAmd/dist/nano-amd-resolver.js`.

 `nano-amd-resolver.js` + *all modules `define`* + *entry point `resolve`* = `deployment.js`